All Products

 ...

-3. Verify the change took effect.
+3. Verify that the change has taken effect.

 kubectl get configmap config-network -n knative-serving -o yaml | grep "ingress.class"